Total in Cart:

 Astragalus membranaceus

-Astragalus, 50 seeds
+Astragalus, 50 seeds, organic

 Astragalus is a major tonic herb that is native to North China and Mongolia.
-It is hardy to zone 5 and requires three weeks of cold to germinate.
+It is hardy to zone 4 and requires three weeks of cold to germinate.
 It is nourishing and immune enhancing.
 As a member of the pea family, it is edible.
 The roots can be used fresh or dried and added to anything that is cooked with moisture for a long time such as soups and casseroles.
-It has a pleasant taste and in non-toxic.
+It has a pleasant taste and is non-toxic.
 The seeds should be lightly scarified and planted after the first frost.
 Germination is fast and the plants will grow to about four feet in height.
 Plant lots because the roots should not be harvested for 3-4 years.
 Astragalus is very safe for pets as well as people.

 $